 About Quincy

-Quincy is a bi, Korean-American writer, actor, and filmmaker based in Los Angeles.
-She most recently worked on Season 5 of Netflix’s Sweet Magnolias as a WRA where she got a freelance script.
-As a writer, she’s worked on Love and Noraebang (starring Randall Park), which was nominated for Best Overall Podcast and Best Fiction Podcast at the ‘23 IHeartRadio Podcast Awards.
+As a writer, she has had a diverse early career.
+She’s worked on Love and Noraebang, starring Randall Park, which was nominated for Best Overall Podcast and Best Fiction Podcast at the iHeartRadio Podcast Awards ‘23.
 She has also written, adapted, and produced for Webtoon’s Originals slate.
 Her title American Road Trip, a YALSA Best Fiction List Selection, garnered nearly 2 million views and over 100K subscriptions.

 Her accolades include HBO’s Amy Aniobi’s Tribe Writers Program, Sedona International Film Festival Screenwriting Competition (Semi-Finalist), Women in Animation Mentorship, The Fellowship—a creative accelerator for BIPOC fantasy novella writers—NBC/Second City Hollywood Bob Curry Fellowship, and Upright Citizens Brigade Diversity Scholarship.

-As a filmmaker, Quincy is the creator/writer/producer of The Mama Cho Show, which kicked off its festival run at the Catalyst Content Festival.
-It has been nominated for five awards, including Best Sketch Show and Best Actress, at LA Webfest.
+As a filmmaker, Quincy is the creator/producer/head writer of The Mama Cho Show, which kicked off its festival run at the Catalyst Content Festival.
+It was nominated for five awards, including Best Sketch Show and Best Actress, at LA Webfest and will make its East Coast premiere this summer at the Roxbury International Film Festival.
 She is a producer on the upcoming documentary Call of the Jab.

 An alumni and former mainstage performer of iO West and the Upright Citizens Brigade, Quincy has performed over 100 improv shows with Number One Son, the first-ever, all-Asian-American femme improv team in Los Angeles, as a founding member.